Yo yo. We’re back from our series of free blogging tutorial.

 Of course that excuse was tenable.
-Studying is very important… But I could still squeeze out time if I wanted to.
-Yes.
+Studying is very important… But with my schedule as at that time, I could still squeeze out time to focus on paid employment, if I wanted to.

-Because of my so called lack of time, I kept refusing to try out any openings.
+Because of my so called lack of time, I kept refusing to try out any opening.

 The last one i got some weeks back was with a radio station.
 And even when this was one of the most perfect kind of job opportunity i was waiting for, i still felt reluctant to apply.

 After taking the tests four days ago, all they needed next was my CV.
-And yet again i feel so reluctant sending it.
+And yet again i felt really reluctant about sending it.
 Just imagine that.

 In my mind, I’ve been wondering what it would look like having folks talk down my neck because I’m supposed to meet one dateline.
 Or report to work at a certain time every single working day or get queried.

-That thought is so discouraging.
-I love doing things at my own pace.
+For me, that thought can be very discouraging because I love doing things at my own pace.
 I guess that’s why I’m more cut out for my private digital business where i set the flow for the things I do.

 Yes.
 That’s exactly what it is.
 The freedom of waking up whenever you want and doing what you want to do at the time you want to do it.